1979 Formula One season: Race 15: United States (East)

 1 week after Canada, the teams traveled 5 hours south into the United States, to the spectacular, bumpy and fast Watkins Glen circuit in rural western New York, 4 hours from New York City.
 At this race, the last race of the season it saw a field of 30 cars fighting for 24 grid positions.
 There were no driver changes and after qualifying Alan Jones, winner of four of the previous five races, was on pole position again.
 The main interest of the event was whether or not Jones would finish runner-up to the new World Champion Jody Scheckter or whether his Ferrari teammate Gilles Villeneuve would be able to hold him off.
 Second on the grid was Nelson Piquet in the promising new Brabham-Cosworth BT49 which had appeared at the previous race.
 Villeneuve was third in his Ferrari with Jacques Laffite (Ligier) fourth, Clay Regazzoni (Williams) fifth and Carlos Reutemann (Lotus) sixth.
 The top 10 was completed by the two Renaults of Rene Arnoux and Jean-Pierre Jabouille, the Brabham of Ricardo Zunino and Didier Pironi's Tyrrell.

 The area was mostly soaked with rain, and this made conditions treacherous.
 On Saturday, during one of the periods when it stopped raining and the track dried out, Jones took pole again from Nelson Piquet in the new Brabham BT49 in his first ever visit to Watkins Glen.
 Come race day, it started to rain and become windy 20 minutes before the start of the race.
 At the start, Villeneuve, 3rd on the grid blasted through to take the lead at the first corner.
 Bruno Giacomelli crashed at Turn 9 and then Jacky Ickx, in his last F1 Grand Prix in a career stretching back to 1967 with 8 Grand Prix victories spun off on Lap 3 and his teammate Laffite compounded Ligier's misery by also spinning off on Lap 4 at the fast Turn 11.
 The race itself was another battle between Villeneuve and Jones, with the Canadian out in front.
 Once Jones came in to change to dry tires, Jones left the pit lane too fast before one of the mechanics had put the left rear tire on properly; he only made it between Turns 7 and 8 before the wheel came off and he had to retire.
-This left Villeneuve with no problems at all and he went on to win his 3rd GP of the year in front of Frenchmen Arnoux and Didier Pironi in a Tyrrell.
+This left Villeneuve with no challengers at all and he went on to win his third race of the year in front of Frenchmen Arnoux and Pironi.